 From Prisma #

-Prisma is a Node.jS and TypeScript ORM that use its own schema syntax.
+Prisma is a Node.js and TypeScript ORM that use its own schema syntax.
 Same as SQL, you can import the file in Azimutt, local or remote.

 From JSON #

-If you have a database that is not supported yet by Azimutt, you can create an issue (or vote on the existing one), send a Pull Request (look at other connectors) or extract its schema on your own and import it as JSON in Azimutt.
+If you have a database that is not supported yet by Azimutt, you can create an issue (or vote on the existing ones), send a Pull Request (look at other connectors) or extract its schema on your own and import it as JSON in Azimutt.
 You just have to format it according to the JSON Schema below the import section.

 Empty #